MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - Run super-fast SQL queries
 - against multiple terabytes of data
 - Using the processing power of Google’s infrastructure
-- You can read/write data in BigQuery via Cloud Dataflow, Hadoop and Spark
+- You can read/write data in BigQuery via Cloud Dataflow, Hadoop, and Spark

 ### 8.5.
 Cloud Pub/Sub and Cloud Datalab